 It started as panic, driven by the media, that caused supply shortages in grocery stores.
-I went twice to Walmart in one week and could not find any paper product available for purchase.
+I went twice to Walmart in one week and could not find any paper products available for purchase.
 The shelves were clear.
 For items in high demand, if you’re able to find them, they’re usually price-inflated due to the suppliers’ difficulty to match such demand.

 But then things graduated to social distancing and other measures which caused many businesses to allow a limited amount of customers in their stores at one time, resulting in long lines in the parking lot and essentially making any social distancing effort to be ineffective.